-- ½ lb lean bacon, diced large
+- ½ Bacon Diced large

-- 2 onions, chopped
+- 2 Onions Diced

-- 4 cups water
+- 4 Cups Water

-- 2 tomatoes, diced
+- 2 Tomatos Diced

-- In a large soup pot, saute bacon over medium-high heat, until crispy, 3-4 minutes.
+- In a large soup pot, sauté bacon over medium-high heat, until crispy, 3-4 minutes.
 Remove the cooked bacon and leave 1 Tbsp of bacon grease in the pot.
 Reduce the heat to medium and add the onions and garlic.
 Saute until soft and golden, 2-3 minutes.

 - Add the bacon back to the pan along with the black-eyed peas, pepper and red pepper flakes.
 Add the water and chicken broth and bring the mixture to a boil.
 Reduce the heat to medium-low to maintain just a bare simmer.
 Simmer, covered, for 30-40 min until the black-eyed peas are nearly tender.

 - Taste and adjust salt and pepper as necessary.
+Serve with cornbread.